-In clause 8.2.3 change

-If the scene description document contains a description of physics properties based on another physics model, then that physics model shall take precedence in the processing of the scene.

-Otherwise, the application shall handle a physics simulation if the usePhysics Boolean is TRUE on any of the collision trigger extensions defined at the node level.
-When a collision occurs between two nodes, the application should calculate the combination of the restitution, static friction and dynamic friction values based on the values provided by the collision trigger extension of the two nodes.

-To
+8.2.3, last two paragraphs

+Replace the last two paragraphs with the following:

 The application shall handle a physics simulation if a physics object is defined at a scene level or/and at any of the nodes.
 When a collision occurs between two nodes, the application should calculate the combination of the restitution, static friction and dynamic friction values based on the values provided by the physics objects of the two nodes.

-In clause 8.4.2.2 change
+8.4.2.2

-When present, the MPEG_lights_punctual extension shall be included as a glTF file level extension.

-The definition of all objects within MPEG_lights_punctual extension is provided in Table 58.

-Table 58 —Definition of glTF file objects of MPEG_lights_punctual extension

-To

-When present, the MPEG_lights_punctual extension shall be included as a glTF file level extension.
+Replace the second paragraph and table title with the following:

-The definition of all objects in the array within the MPEG_lights_punctual extension is provided in Table 58.
+The definition of all objects within the MPEG_lights_punctual extension is provided in Table 58.

-Table 58 —Definition of glTF file objects of the array in the MPEG_lights_punctual extension
+Table 58 —Definition of glTF file objects MPEG_lights_punctual extension